Dialog Axiata: Mobile

-All towers in the network were 3G enabled to provide data services to consumers in all parts of the island, while all key urban and sub-urban areas were covered with 4G network capabilities.
+All key urban and sub-urban areas were covered with 4G network capabilities.

 Television

 Dialog Television is a Direct To Home (DTH) satellite television service operated by Dialog.
 Dialog Television channels focus on news, entertainment and knowledge based programming.
 It provides international content including CNN, BBC, HBO, Cinemax, AXN, Star Sports, Discovery Channel, MTV and Cartoon Network, in addition to a portfolio of Sri Lankan television channels.
 Dialog Satellite TV uses Digital Video Broadcasting through Satellite DVB-S technology.
 DTV is the only pay TV operator in Sri Lanka to have island-wide coverage and was the first to introduce DVB-T(terrestrial) technology in Sri Lanka.
-As of September 2021, there are over 1.7 million Dialog Television subscribers.
+As of September 2023, there are over 1.7 million Dialog Television subscribers.